-The National Network Security Talents and Innovation Base Project
+The National Network Security Talents and Innovation Base Project construction: Progress as of the 19% complete

 This project, located in the Economic Development Zone of Wuhan Airport, was undertaken in response to China's strategy to develop national cybersecurity.
 It comprises construction of public buildings, infrastructure, an international talent community and infrastructure in the airport area.